Pylons/pyramid/docs/narr/logging.rst

                mypyramidapp

-Using PasteDeploy this way to form and serve a pipeline is equivalent to wrapping your app in a TransLogger instance via the bottom the ``main`` function of your project's ``__init__`` file:
+Using PasteDeploy this way to form and serve a pipeline is equivalent to wrapping your app in a TransLogger instance via the bottom of the ``main`` function of your project's ``__init__`` file:

 .. code-block:: python